PVC pipes are safe

 Negligible migration levels

+PVC in itself is inert and non-toxic, and recognised as a Polymer of Low Concern by the OECD.
 Because it is used below its glass transition temperature (80°C), PVC can be considered as a functional barrier preventing any low molecular weight substances to migrate to drinking water.
-Migration tests have demonstrated migration levels far below the detection limit of the most modern analytical techniques.
-Read more in PVC4Pipes peer-reviewed article.
+Peer-reviewed research demonstrate migration levels far below the detection limit of the most modern analytical techniques.

 Unwanted substances replaced